 Child sexual abuse is a crime of secrecy, which tragically breeds within our communities because it’s difficult to talk about it.
 That’s why conversation is the most effective tool we have to eradicate child abuse.
 You can be the One with Courage to inspire others to talk openly about it.LEARN HOW TO SPOT ABUSE

 Just For Kids’ knowledgeable and experienced staff can be a valuable resource for stories covering child abuse intervention, prevention, and advocacy.
 For questions related to these important issues or to request an interview with one of our valued staff, please contact Scott Miller at 304-255-4834 or firstname.lastname@example.org.

-What We Do: Just for Kids is a Child Advocacy Center serving children and families in Raleigh, Fayette, and Wyoming counties with the goal of preventing and responding to child abuse.
+What We Do: Just for Kids is a Child Advocacy Center serving children and families in Raleigh and Fayette counties with the goal of preventing and responding to child abuse.
 We partner with law enforcement, child protective services (CPS), and the prosecutor’s office to ensure a coordinated response to criminal child abuse.

 April was Child Abuse Prevention Month: Every April, Just For Kids promotes practices in the community that encourage families to learn all they can to promote children’s well-being and prevent child maltreatment.
 Just For Kids hosted three events in April.

 Plant a Pinwheel for Prevention – The Mayor of Beckley read a proclamation for Child Abuse Prevention Month.
 Preschool children came and planted pinwheels on the Mayor’s lawn.
 They remained for the entire month as a symbol of hope and promise for the children of West Virginia.